Corned Beef is easy to cook for a flavorful entree, perfect served alongside potatoes and cabbage (or for making a delicious Reuben sandwich)!

-Corned Beef sliced on a wood board
+Corned Beef on a wooden board cut into slices

-What is Corned Beef?
-It is a brine-and-spice-cured beef brisket.
-The curing process is what gives corned beef its characteristic pink color.
-The word “corned” refers to the large chunks or rock salt, called “corns” that are used in brining.
+The curing process gives corned beef its characteristic pink color and the word “corned” refers to the large chunks of rock salt used in brining.

 corned beef on a plate with carrots and potatoes